brandonhudson/PyBuilder/README.md

 build: *
 ```
 <br><br>
-*Note: We recommend placing pyBuilder at the beginning of your directory, as the ```<include>``` tags currently read file location relative to the builder's location within your directory structure.
+*Note: We recommend placing pyBuilder at the beginning of your directory (with your main HTML files), as the ```<include>``` tags currently read file location relative to the builder's location within your directory structure.

 ####Bugs/Requests####
 Feel free to report any issues or feature requests you may have!